|Commission & Fees|

 Zero Pro Software

 Alright, up to this point we haven’t had much constructive criticism so I’m going to bring it on in this section.
-First I want to explain that the software I’ve used with my previous brokers are DAS Pro, Sterling Trader Pro, and a proprietary trading software I used in my early trading days with the prop firm I started trading with in my early 20’s.
+First I want to explain that the software I’ve used with my previous brokers are DAS Pro, Sterling Trader Pro, and a proprietary trading software I used in my early trading days with the prop firm I started trading with in 2006.

-Zero Pro is basically an improved version of Turbo-Tick Pro which is a professional trading platform.
+Zero Pro is a white labelled and improved version of Turbo-Tick Pro, which is a professional trading platform.
 Trade Zero’s version has added functionality specific to Trade Zero, for example, the improved hot keys – which makes it quite a bit better in my opinion.